SciTools/iris/docs/iris/src/whatsnew/latest.rst

 📢 Announcements
 ================

-* Congratulations to `@bouweandela`_ who recently became an Iris core developer.
+* Congratulations to `@bouweandela`_, `@jvegasbsc`_, and `@zklaus`_ who
-  He brings a wealth of expertise to the team, and is using Iris to underpin `ESMValTool`_ - "*A community diagnostic and performance metrics tool for routine evaluation of Earth system models in CMIP*".
+  recently became Iris core developers.
+They bring a wealth of expertise to the team, and are using Iris to underpin `ESMValTool`_ - "*A community diagnostic and performance metrics tool for routine evaluation of Earth system models in CMIP*".
 Welcome aboard! 🎉

 ✨ Features